MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-application-design.md

 - Consider evaluating and preventing applications from performing operations that are likely to fail.
 Repeated failures can lead to overhead and unnecessary processing that you can avoid with proper design patterns.

+- Learning about cloud-native design patterns is helpful for building applications, whether they are hosted on Azure or are running elsewhere.

+- Applications deployed using inefficient code may result in an inherent impact on sustainability.

 ### Design recommendations

 - Move monoliths to a [microservice architecture](/azure/architecture/guide/architecture-styles/microservices).